Dear Miracle

 It is, on this rainy gray day, I meditate on gratitude.
 In this bleak opaqueness, it is easy to notice only that, especially after too many long seasons of unchanging gray.
 It is easy to feel drained of hope for anything better to come.

-Yet in a simple meditative state, how wonder-filled the breadth and wholeness of life as it shows up in all its many colors…a gentle reminder back towards my own fierce life force.
+Yet in a simple meditative state, how wonder-filled the breadth and wholeness of life as it shows up in all its many colors and expressions, tears, laughter, and peace…a gentle reminder of my own fierce life force held together by source of all that is.You Y

 Gratitude appearing as a sliver of light on the horizon–my senses tell me as I watch its arrival.
 It’s Love calling home, coming to find me.
 Not that I was ever for a second lost to it.
 Support arriving–beyond circumstance and suffering, of which there is plenty.